 WIOL is open to all students; previous experience or belonging to a team is not required.
 Students complete courses individually for points, while adding to their team score if they have one.

-WIOL is open to any student in Washington State, from K through high school.
+WIOL is open to any student in Washington State, from K through college.
 Registering and paying online is the easiest way to participate in WIOL.

 Coaches can manage their team(s) online and (if needed) pay for their registration on-line.
 Register here to start the process of becoming a WIOL coach.